SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages

 \paragraph{Translationese.} Compared to English, Chinese languages typically have simpler sentence structure and clause segmentation \citep{morbiato2018word-order}, relies much more heavily on particles and pro-drop \citep{li1979third, paul2014particles}, and has different headedness principles \citep{levy-manning-2003-harder}.
 However, many machine translation outputs were constructed in an English clause structure \citep[i.e. translationese; ][]{riley-etal-2020-translationese}, which results in unnatural or even ungrammatical phrasing.
 For example, subordinate clauses were often translated as long embedded segments, instead of being split into multiple short sentences, which is more natural in Chinese languages.

-\paragraph{Lack of standardization.} As discussed in Section \ref{sec:intro}, MT in Cantonese and Wu Chinese face unique difficulties as a primarily a spoken language.
+\paragraph{Lack of standardization.} As discussed in Section \ref{sec:intro}, machine translation in Cantonese and Wu Chinese face unique difficulties as a primarily a spoken language with only a short history of writing \citep{snow2004cantonese, snow2008cantonese}.
 Written Cantonese most often appears in informal contexts like texting, where conventions are inconsistent.
 As a result, both MT systems and Cantonese annotators face the challenge of the lack of an accepted written norm.
-There are several instances in the annotations where multiple written forms correspond to the same spoken word, such as {噉樣}, {咁樣} \textit{like this, this way}.
+There are several instances in the annotations where multiple written forms correspond to the same spoken word, such as {噉樣} \textit{gam2joeng2}, {咁樣} \textit{gam2joeng2} \textit{like this, this way}.
 Annotators accept both variants: {噉樣} is considered the standard form, while {咁樣} is more widely used in practice.